 The smart call options, fortunately, are still present, include a camera that can pan and zoom as it follows you around the room.
 Alexa’s voice command technology allows you to search the internet or start a video call with a simple command.
 Other smart display features are also here, including the ability to play music or watch online videos, but again everything is highly Facebook focused.
 That means your investment in Facebook connections really pays off, but having Facebook so involved in your communication could make some people nervous.

-Who’s it for: People who use the Facebook family of apps and want an easy way to video call their family and friends.
+Who’s it for: People who use the Facebook family of apps and want an easy way to video call their family and friends would love the.

 Read our full Facebook Portal 2019 review

 Why we picked the Lenovo Smart Clock: